clong/dl-docs/content/usage/sysmon.md

 ![](../../images/sysmon.png)

 ## Description
-System Monitor (Sysmon) is a Windows system service and device driver that, once installed on a system, remains resident across system reboots to monitor and log system activity to the Windows event log.
+System Monitor (Sysmon) is a Windows system service and device driver which, once installed on a system, remains resident across system reboots to monitor and log system activity to the Windows event log.
 It provides detailed information about process creations, network connections, and changes to file creation time.

 ## Purpose
 Sysmon is used to monitor process creations, network connections and other events of interest in DetectionLab.